evkx/evkx.github.io/content/models/cadillac/optiq/optiq_awd/_index.md

 ### Brakes

 The rear and front brakes are [cast-iron discs](../../../../technology/brakes/#disc-brakes).
-The front discs are 432mm, and the rear discs are 432mm.
+The front discs are 432 mm, and the rear discs are 432 mm.

 ### Regenerative Braking